Lists

 Bibliographies

 In book-publishing convention, lists of references – known as bibliographies – usually have a particular layout.
 Most often, they have no marker (bullet or number) and a hanging indent, making it easy to scan their initial words, which are usually the surnames of the authors.
 We mark up bibliographies by giving a list the class bibliography.
-How does this theme handle a bibliography?
+How does this design handle a bibliography?
 Here are Maria Popova’s ten essential books on typography.

 What about bibliographies with really long, complicated titles?
 Since we’re using Jekyll, here are some things others have written while working with things called Jekyll – MLA style.